 What are stars made of?

-How big are stars?
+What are stars made of?
 How big is the universe?
 How big are we?
-Let’s scoot up above our bodies and our smallness and look at something romantic and life-changing and big, for a change.
 How do stars live and die and become funny little us?

 Astronomers estimate there are about 100 thousand million stars in our galaxy.
 Our own sun – and we’ve seen plenty of movies to consider its fiery vastness – is pretty medium-sized, as stars go.
 And it’s only one of 100 thousand million.
 It’s the middle child.
 Yes; to us, that star is one of the most beautiful, fearsome and nurturing things we’ll ever know.
 Now times that splendour by 100 thousand million.
 There isn’t a name for that type of hugeness of substance and spirit.
 It’s ineffable.